Irish turn attention to parliament as abortion ban voted out

 - Inside a semitruck in Nebraska, troopers found enough fentanyl to kill 26 million people

+Prime Minister Leo Varadkar hailed the vote as bringing a new era to Ireland.

+He said it will be remembered as “the day Ireland stepped out from under the last of our shadows and into the light.
+The day we came of age as a country.
+The day we took our place among the nations of the world.”

-Prime Minister Leo Varadkar’s government will propose that abortions be permissible in the first 12 weeks of pregnancy.
+His government will propose that abortions be permissible in the first 12 weeks of pregnancy.
+It isn’t yet clear what strategy abortion opponents will use in parliament in light of the unexpectedly large vote in favor of repeal.

+Some expect a bruising fight in parliament, where there is strong opposition to reform in some quarters, but a more conciliatory debate is also possible.

+The decisive outcome of the landmark referendum was cast as a historic victory for women’s rights.
+Exit polls indicated that the repeal was endorsed in urban and rural areas alike, with strong support from both men and women.